terrorbyte/qcp/README.md

 The [protocol] documentation contains more detail and a discussion of its security properties.

+## 📘 Project Policies

-## ⚖️ License
+### ⚖️ License

-The initial release is made under the [GNU Affero General Public License](LICENSE).
+This project is released publicly under the [GNU Affero General Public License](LICENSE).

-## 🧑‍🏭 Contributing

-Feel free to report bugs via the [bug tracker].

-I'd particularly welcome performance reports from BSD/OSX users as that's not a platform I use regularly.
+Alternative license terms can be made available on request on a commercial basis (see below).

+### 🧑‍🏭 Bugs, Features & Contributions

+Bug reports and feature requests are welcome, please use the [issue] tracker.

+- It may be useful to check the [issues list] and the [discussions] first in case somebody else has already raised it.
-While suggestions and feature requests are welcome, please be aware that I mostly work on this project in my own time.
+- Please be aware that I mostly work on this project in my own time.

+🚧 If you're thinking of contributing code, please read [CONTRIBUTING.md](CONTRIBUTING.md).

+#### Help wanted: MacOS/BSD

+I'd particularly welcome performance reports from MacOS/BSD users as those are not platforms I use regularly.

+### 📑 Version number and compatibility

+This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html) 2.0.0.

+In its initial experimental phase, the major number will be kept at 0.
+Breaking changes will be noted in the [changelog](CHANGELOG.md) and will trigger a minor version bump.

+The project will move to version 1.x when the protocol has stabilised.
+After 1.0, breaking changes will trigger a major version bump.

 ## 💸 Supporting the project

 If you find this software useful and would like to say thank you, please consider [buying me a coffee] or [ko-fi].
 [Github sponsorship] is also available.

-If you're a business and need a formal invoice for your accountant, my freelancing company can issue the paperwork.
-For this, and any other commercial enquiries (alternative licensing, support, etc) please get in touch, to `qcp@crazyscot.com`.

 Please also consider supporting the galaxy of projects this work builds upon.
 Most notably, [Quinn] is a pure-Rust implementation of the [QUIC] protocol, without which qcp simply wouldn't exist in its current form.

-### 💡 Roadmap
+If you're a business and need a formal invoice for your accountant, my freelancing company can issue the paperwork.
+For this, and any other commercial enquiries please get in touch, to `qcp@crazyscot.com`.
+We would be pleased to discuss commercial terms for:

+* Alternative licensing
+* Support
+* Sponsoring feature development

+## 💡 Future Directions

 Some ideas for the future, in no particular order:

-* A local config mechanism, so you don't have to type out the network parameters every time
 * Support for copying multiple files (e.g. shell globs or `scp -r`)
-* Windows native support, at least for client mode
+* Windows native support
 * Firewall/NAT traversal
 * Interactive file transfer (akin to `ftp`)
 * Smart file copy using the `rsync` protocol or similar (send only the sections you need to)